source-code-guru/SearchPPM/README.md

 # SearchPPM

-A python script which extracts the mass intentisites of a user-defined mass list from a DataAnalysis proteomics software output csv files
+A python script which extracts the mass intentisites of a user-defined mass list from DataAnalysis proteomics software output csv files

 ## Features